sushilsridhar/cs-fundamentals/maths/PRIME_NUMBERS.md

 Divisors - The divisor is any number that divides another number
 factors - A factor, however, is a divisor that divides the number entirely and leaves no remainder

 So, all factors of a number are its divisors

+<ins>co-prime definition</ins>
+15 and 8, Factors of 15 are 1, 3, 5, 15 and factors of 8 are 1, 2, 4, 8
+The only common factor is 1 and hence they are co-prime

 # Sieve of Eratosthenes